 Persons attending virtually may access programming organized by Symposium partners the Ulysses S. Grant National Historic Site and Missouri History Museum.

-- Major General Byron Bagby (United States Army, Retired), former Chief of Staff of U.S. Army, Europe, and Commandant, Joint Forces Staff College, Norfolk, Virginia (2006-2008) / The Black Phalanx: USCT Regiments at the Siege of Petersburg
+1:15 P.M. to 2:10 P.M. – THE KEYNOTE ADDRESS: Major General Byron Bagby (United States Army, Retired), former Chief of Staff of U.S. Army, Europe, and Commandant, Joint Forces Staff College, Norfolk, Virginia (2006-2008) / Beyond City Point: African American Troops at Petersburg.

-- Synopsis: General Bagby explores the role of African American forces commanded during the series of assaults upon the Confederate stronghold of Petersburg, Virginia from June, 1864 to April, 1865, which opened the door for the fall of Richmond.
+- Synopsis: General Bagby explores the role of African American forces in the series of assaults upon the Confederate stronghold of Petersburg, Virginia from June, 1864 to April, 1865, which opened the door for the fall of Richmond.
 Now the supreme commander of the Armies of the United States, operating in the field at Petersburg, Lt.
-General Grant commanded the largest concentration of U. S. Colored Troops assembled during the War.
+General Grant commanded the largest concentration of soldiers of African descent assembled during the War.

 2:15 to 3:00 – Rob Mellon, Executive Director of the Historic Society of Quincy and Adams County (IL) and Major, U. S. Army Reserves / Called to Duty: Grant’s First March in the Civil War.

 - Synopsis: Newly minted Colonel U. S. Grant set out from Camp Yates, Springfield, Illinois, on July 3, 1861, bound for Quincy.
 He rode at the head of the Twenty-First Illinois Volunteer Infantry.
 Grant decided to march his men to Quincy, rather than to use the railroad that was available to him.
 Learn what is fact and what is fiction during the first eight days Grant was in command.